Perrottarichard/fern-psy/README.md

 ## Client Features
 ### User
-* Token authentication / local storage caching
+* token authentication / local storage caching
 * recaptcha fraud and abuse security
-* Post to forum anonymously, or send private message to the counselor
+* post to forum anonymously, or send private message to the counselor
 * comment on posts
 * view only your posts
 * flag inappropriate commments for admin review